Bach Festival 2017 Union Station

 Bach birthday audience at Union Station

 The large audience for the Los Angeles Recorder Orchestra concert included this man seated and asleep in the pale blue recliner!
 He did not seem to have anyone with him.
-And on the right is a man wearing the cone-shaped Bach birthday party hat.
+I love watching the audience at public events

 bass recorder players at Union Station

-Two bass recorder players in the Los Angeles Recorder Orchestra.
-They played the Brandenburg Concerto among other Bach favorites.
+Two bass recorder players in the Los Angeles recorder orchestra.
+They played the Brandenberg Concerto among other Bach favorites.

 union station ticket hall

 Birthday balloons for Bach!
 Love it!
-This is the enormous and now unused ticketing hall in Union Station.
-The ticket windows are on the right.
-Back in the 1940s and ’50s, this huge room would have been crowded with rail passengers.
+This is the enormous and no unused ticketing hall in Union Station.
+Back in the 2940s and ’50s, this huge room would hae been crowded with rail passengers.
 Now it serves as a concert hall which I think is an excellent use of this space!

 ceiling in Union Station ticketing hall